abussing/uploadfromR/README.md

 ## Usage

-We will the illustrate the flexibility of `scDECO.cop` by simulating and fitting ZINB, ZIGA data.
+We will the illustrate `scDECO.cop` by simulating and fitting ZINB, ZIGA data. `scDECO.cop` models covariates as known quantities and thus we can simulate them from any distribution we desire.

 ```{r}
 n <- 2500